Door Won't Close or Latch? How to Fix a Sticking Door

 Time: 15-20 minutes.
 Cost: $0.

-If the latch bolt doesn't line up with the strike plate opening, the fix depends on how far off it is:
+When the latch bolt doesn't line up with the strike plate opening, the fix depends on how far off it is:

-Fix 3: Plane the Door (Last Resort)
+Fix 3: Plane the Door (The Last Resort)

 Time: 30-45 minutes.
 Cost: $0 if you own a block plane.